ModProg/derive-where/README.md

 Unions only support [`Clone`] and [`Copy`].

 [`PartialOrd`] and [`Ord`] need to determine the discriminant type to function correctly.
-Unfortunately, according to the specification, the C representation without an integer representation doesn't have a platform-independent discriminant type.
-Therefor a check is inserted to ascertain that discriminants of enums with a C representation have the [`isize`] type, which is currently the case for all known platforms.
+To protect against a potential future change to the default discriminant type, some compile-time validation is inserted to ascertain that the type remains `isize`.

 ### `no_std` support